 Another way to find treasures is to go magnet fishing.
 It’s just as simple as putting a magnet on a “fishing” line.
 And you can find all sorts of things in rivers and lakes nearby.
 Maybe even a treasure.

 Because of the popularity of magnet fishing isn’t always allowed in every area.
-So check the rules about magnet fishing of your region.
+So check the rules about magnet fishing in your region.
 And get yourself a magnet fishing kit.

 50) Organize neighboorhood clean up